sdneon/NoHands/README.md

 ### TODO
 * Weather:
-  * Add temperature.
+  * Add full set of icons?
-  * Redo icons- style & transparency.
   * Move update code out of app message handler, so that handler will be free to handle next incoming message soon.
 (Currently, delaying JS weather update by 1/2 sec to avoid ERROR 64-APP_MSG_BUSY.)

 ## Credits